gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - approximate them as second-order systems containing dominant polesk
 - dominant poles are the 2 poles farthest to the right (typically)
 - how far is far enough away? depends on how accurate you want to be
+- textbook assumes 5 times further to the left than dominant poles

 ```
 G2nd = .....